rqlite/rqlite-jdbc/README.md

     io.rqlite:rqlite-jdbc:[version]

-The driver version corresponds to the last known `rqlite` [release](https://github.com/rqlite/rqlite/releases) the driver was tested against, followed by major/minor/patch version of the driver itself.
+The driver version corresponds to the last known `rqlite` [release](https://github.com/rqlite/rqlite/releases) the driver was tested against, followed by a build version of the driver itself.

 ## Basic Usage